KarolS/millfork/doc/api/command-line.md

 * `--blast-processing` – Optimize for speed, even if it increases the size a lot (experimental).

-* `--detailed-flow` – Use detailed flow analysis (experimental).
-Very computationally expensive and not that great.

 * `--dangerous-optimizations` – Use dangerous optimizations (experimental).
 Dangerous optimizations are more likely to result in broken code.

 ## Warning options